Applying for a place 2018

 What relationship do you consider a ‘sibling’?

-‘Sibling’ refers to brother or sister, half brother or sister, adopted brother or sister, step brother or sister, foster brother or sister or the child of the parent/carer’s partner where the child for whom the place is sought is living in the same family unit at the same address as the sibling.
-A sibling relation does not apply when the child currently on roll will leave the school before the sibling starts.
+‘Sibling’ refers to brother or sister, half brother or sister, adopted brother or sister, stepbrother or sister, foster brother or sister or the child of the parent/carer’s partner where the child for whom the place is sought is living in the same family unit at the same address as the sibling.
+A sibling relation does not apply when the child currently on roll (in the school) will leave the school before the sibling starts.

 In relation to church attendance, how do you define ‘worships regularly’?

 ‘Regularly’ is defined as attendance by a child and parent/guardian/carer at a Church/Chapel at least twice a month for a minimum period of two years immediately before the date of application.

 Distance is measured in a straight line using a computerised mapping system based on ordnance survey data.
 The measurement is taken from the address point for the home address to the centre point of the school site.

 My child has special educational needs.
 Can I still apply?

 Absolutely.
 If your child has a statement of special educational needs or an EHCP your child will be admitted if St Jerome is the named school.
 If your child has special educational needs but no statement or ECHP you should apply using the usual process.
 If you would like to talk to someone about your child’s needs before you apply you can contact us at the school office.
 Call us on 020 7932 1178 or email [email protected]